 Although I am a sucker for a classic Victoria Sponge Cake (recipe here) or a half-not-cooked chocolate brownie, I also am a big fan of the kind of cakes that you would find in an edgy café in Notting Hill.

 Presenting… Lemon & Yoghurt Loaf Cake!

-I’ve already mentioned ‘Feed Me Vegan’ in previous posts, and this is yet another recipe that I’ve adapted from Lucy Watson’s cookbook.
+I’ve already mentioned ‘Feed Me Vegan’ in previous posts, and this is yet another recipe that I’ve adapted from Lucy Watson’s cookbook and made my own.
 It is a perfect bake for a weekend with the family, Easter Sunday or if you have some girlfriends coming over for a coffee catch up!

 Mix the dry ingredients with the wet, pour into a loaf tin, 40 minutes later…violà!